 accessing your super

 Super is your savings for your future, so there are some rules around when you can access it.
-Generally you need to wait until retirement, but sometimes (if you really need it) you can access it sooner.
+Generally you need to wait until retirement, but you can access it sooner in limited circumstances.

 You first need to meet at least one of these conditions: